3 Bestsellers, 2 Gold IPPYs & ‘best ever read,’

 say our readers.

 His second female character was Nancy Wilson in the Victoria Chronicles Trilogy, who came to Victoria BC as a 4-year-old in 1900.
-The Victoria Chronicles HARDCOVER SET is now reduced to only $30 for all 3 hardcover books (originally $93).
+When the popularity of Book One caused many requests for Hardcover copies, we ordered them, but too many!
+The Victoria Chronicles HARDCOVER TRILOGY is now selling for a meager $10/Book (originally $93), half the price of the Paperback copies.

-Local Orders (Updated Jan/18): Order at our Store on this website and have delivered or pick up in Central Saanich.
-Phone if you have a problem with your order but phone orders are no longer possible.
-Please leave a voicemail if no answer so we don’t play endless phone tag) or text me 250-857-0840 … or message via Joyce’s or our Author Facebook page.
-If you are a visitor to Victoria BC, contact Joyce to arrange pick up or delivery ($5 fee).
-Receiving 2-3 days warning would be preferred.
+Local Orders (Updated Jan/18): Order at our Store on this website and have them delivered or pick up in Central Saanich.
+Phone if you have a problem with your order but phone orders are greatly preferred as they take less time to organize.
+Please leave a voicemail if no answer (so we don’t play endless phone tag) or text me 250-857-0840 … or message via Joyce’s or Robert’s Facebook pages.
+If you are a visitor to Victoria BC, contact Joyce to arrange pick up or delivery ($10 fee) to your hotel.
+Receiving 2-3 days warning would be nice.
 Thanks for your understanding.

-Shaw TV’s Rajie Kabli speaks with author J. Robert Whittle in 2014,
+Shaw TV’s Rajie Kabli speaks with the authors in 2014,

-months before ‘Silent Destiny,’ his last novel was published.
+months before ‘Silent Destiny,’ Robert’s last novel was published.

 If you miss seeing and hearing him at his bookstand, take a listen,

-and enjoy his laugh for a minute even if it brings a tear to your eye.
+and enjoy his laugh for a minute or two, even if it brings a tear to your eye.

 Robert passed away peacefully in August 2017.